 It’s Beginning to Look a Lot like Christmas

 This timeless tune is seemingly perfect for cranking in your car the day after Thanksgiving.
 Regardless, upon diving deeper, it is difficult to ignore the blatant gender stereotypes in the third verse: “A pair of hopalong boots and a pistol that shoots is the wish of Barney and Ben; Dolls that will talk and will go for a walk is the hope of Janice and Jen.”
 Influencing adolescents by advising them about the type of present they desire pushes harmful stereotypes on these impressionable minds.
 Perhaps Barney happens to love playing with dolls, and Janice desires a pistol.
 Yet, the lyrics present in this song promote – instead of eradicating – the existing gender stereotypes in society.

 This Christmas song was produced to fight famine in Ethiopia.
 Nevertheless, its lyrics generalize the entire African continent in an offensive and factually incorrect manner that people have protested its inclusion on today’s radio channels.

-All in all, the lyrics of these fan-favorite songs contain a more profound meaning that can be detrimental to the progress of our modern society.
+All in all, the lyrics of these fan-favorite songs contain a more profound meaning that can be detrimental in the progression of our current society.
 Yet, of course, we still want them to remain enjoyable to the public.
 Everyone should be able to appreciate these childhood classics without fear of supporting outdated themes.
-The analysis of various Christmas songs has led to the conclusion that contemporary artists must transition these obsolete classics to the modern era.
-We currently reside in a time of progressive thinking, and these values must be reflected in our Christmas carols as well.
+The analysis of Christmas music leads to the conclusion that contemporary artists must transition these obsolete classics to the modern era.
+We reside in a time of progressive thinking, and these values must be reflected in our Christmas carols as well.